Google is amassing cash overseas to help finance a foreign shopping spree that could cost the Internet company up to $30 billion.

 Fischer's nomination to be the U.S Federal Reserve vice chairman cleared a procedural hurdle in the Senate, assuring that he will join the board.

 Global M&A activity has reached levels not seen since 2008, fueling concern about bubbles forming in the market.

 Analysts say farmers, businesses and consumers are all going to feel the effect of the drought hammering the West.

 Republican Senate's McConnell easily beat a Kentucky Tea Party challenger, setting up a pricey and hard-fought Senate race against Democrat Grimes.

 Correction is the call du jour in the stock market these days, and it's getting more and more converts.

 Legendary stock picker Bill Miller says Apple's run isn't over.

-Art Cashin of UBS Financial Services tells CNBC's Bob Pisani why investors need to keep a close eye on the Nasdaq.
+Art Cashin of UBS Financial Services tells CNBC's Bob Pisani why investors should be watching for a key level on the Nasdaq.

 The United Arab Emirates attracted the most foreign talent last year, a survey by business oriented social networking site LinkedIn has found.